 Additional Features

-When buying solar panels, it’s important to look at any additional features or products included with the initial solar panel product.
+When buying solar panels, it’s important to look at any additional features or products included with the initial solar panel product, such as RV solar generators or other items.

 For example, portable solar panels need charge controllers, connecting cords, and clips.
 Sometimes these are included in the panel kit, while other manufacturers require you to purchase them separately.